wragge/dfat-documents-web/_volumes/volume-16-1948-49-australia-and-the-postwar-world-beyond-the-region/406-cabinet-submission-by-chifley-evatt-dedman-pollard-lemmon-and-courtice.md

 ---
+doc_date: '1948-05-04'
+doc_num: 406
+doc_order: 406
+naa_refs:
+- naa_barcode: 227892
+  naa_control_symbol: VOLUME 22
+  naa_series: A2700
+  reference: '[AA : A2700, VOLUME 22]'
-title: "406 Cabinet Submission by Chifley, Evatt, Dedman, Pollard, Lemmon and Courtice"
+title: Cabinet Submission by Chifley, Evatt, Dedman, Pollard, Lemmon and Courtice
-volume: "Volume 16: 1948-49, Australia and the Postwar World - Beyond the Region"
+vol_full_title: 'Volume 16: Australia and the Postwar World – Beyond the Region, 1948–1949'
-doc_id: 7121
 vol_id: 16
-doc_date: 1948-05-04
+vol_title: 'Volume 16: 1948-49, Australia and the Postwar World - Beyond the Region'
 ---

-# 406 Cabinet Submission by Chifley, Evatt, Dedman, Pollard, Lemmon and Courtice

-## Agendum 1019G, CANBERRA, [4 May 1948][1]
+Agendum 1019G, CANBERRA, [4 May 1948][1]

 CHARTER FOR AN INTERNATIONAL TRADE ORGANISATION INTRODUCTION Cabinet Agendum No. 1019E[2] reviewed the proceedings in Geneva of the Preparatory Committee for the United Nations Conference on Trade and Employment.
 That section of the Committee's work dealing with the General Agreement on Tariffs and Trade was further reported upon in Agendum No. 1019F.
 The Draft Charter prepared by the Preparatory Committee was presented to a United Nations Conference which concluded its work in Havana on 24th March, 1948 with the signing of the Final Act authenticating the text of a Charter for an International Trade Organisation for submission to the Governments concerned.
 A report by the Delegation to that Conference together with their summary of the Charter is attached to this Agendum.